 Consultation with the U.S. Fish and Wildlife Service (USFWS) was initiated.
 In a letter dated September 8, 2010, the USFWS stated that their records indicated no known federally-listed species or designated critical habitat for protected species within the project footprint.
 In a later letter, dated April 22, 2013, the USFWS noted that the Blackburn's sphinx moth may breed and feed within the proposed project area.
-A survey will be performed prior to the publication of the Final EA for the proposed project.
+A survey was will be performed in March 2014 and no evidence of the moth or plants integral to its lifecycle were found. prior to the publication of the Final EA for the proposed project.
 Habitat for endangered plants, birds, turtles, and seals, is nearby, especially along the coastline, but will not be impacted by the project.